Wilson Reading System® State Recognitions

 Colorado: Approved Supplemental and Intervention Programs

 The READ Act requires the Colorado Department of Education to identify quality reading instructional programs for optional use by local education agencies.
-Following the review process, the Wilson Reading System® was approved as an Intervention Program and Fundations® was approved as a Supplemental Program.
+Following the review process, the Wilson Reading System® was approved as an Intervention Program and Fundations® was approved as a Supplemental and Intervention Program.

 Indiana: Approved Dyslexia Training Programs